Distilled Spirits Tax Return

 - Enter a description of the file in the Description field.

-- Click the Choose File button and follow the prompts to select and upload the file.
+- Select Choose File and follow the prompts to select and upload the file.

-- Once you have completed all required information, click the Save button.
+- Once you have completed all required information, select Save.

-Once the required document(s) is uploaded, click the Next button to proceed to the next screen.
+Once you have uploaded the required documents, select Next to proceed to the next screen.

 Resources